kevincobos/Front-End-Basic-React/README.md

 # Front-End-Basic-React

+## Introduction
+### Why I'm writing this document?
+I'm writing this document as a reference for future projects and to help me remember the basic concepts of React.

 ## React
 React is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
 -  React can be used with a combination of other JavaScript libraries or frameworks, such as Angular JS in MVC.